citizenfx/fivem-docs/content/scripting-reference/runtimes/javascript/functions/emitNet-client.md

 title: EmitNet - client
 ---

-Use `emitNet` function when you want to trigger an even from the client to the server.\
+Use `emitNet` function when you want to trigger an event from the client to the server.\
 You need to declare the event on the server with [onNet](/scripting-reference/runtimes/javascript/functions/onNet-server) first.

 ## Signature